 Doctoral students may request CMS data for their dissertation project.
 Students should consider several factors when deciding which type of data to use.
 This article presents considerations and resources for students interested to request CMS Research identifiable data.

-The purpose of this article is to provide an overview of the Centers for Medicare & Medicaid Services' (CMS') Price (Payment) Standardization process, as well as provide methodological documentation that explains how the standardized claim payment amounts for Medicare Part A and Part B claims are calculated.
+The purpose of this article is to provide an overview of the Centers for Medicare & Medicaid Services' (CMS') Price (Payment) Standardization process, as well as provide methodological documentation that explains how the standardized claim payment amounts for Medicare Part A, Part B, and Part D claims are calculated.